4n6strider/MS17-010/README.md

 ## Eternalblue

 Eternalblue only requires access to IPC$ to exploit a target while other exploits require access to a named pipe as well.
 Eternalblue thus works on all versions of Windows that allow anonymous access to IPC$ (Windows 7 and Windows 2008, or later version explicitly configured to allow anonymous access).
-Keep in mind that Eternalblue has a higher change of crashing a target than Eternalsynergy - Eternalromance.
+Keep in mind that Eternalblue has a higher change of crashing a target than Eternalsynergy - Eternalromance, so don't try this on critical systems.

 ### Compatible targets

 **eternalblue_exploit7:**

 - Windows 7 SP1 x64
+- Windows 7 SP1 x86
 - Windows Server 2008 R2 SP1 x64
-- Windows 7 SP1 x86
 - Windows Server 2008 SP1 x86

 **eternalblue_exploit8:**